5 Content Marketing Mistakes Small Businesses Can’t Afford

 This content marketing mistake is often invisible until you specifically look for it.
 Even experienced marketers sometimes miss this crucial alignment, yet it’s costing small businesses countless missed opportunities every day.

 Here’s the reality: customers need fundamentally different information depending on where they are in their buying journey.
-Someone just discovering a problem needs educational content, not a sales pitch.
+Someone just discovering a problem needs educational material, not a sales pitch.
 Someone comparing solutions needs comparison tools, not awareness-level basics.

 Understand the Customer Journey Checkpoints